 • Patients not willing for surgical procedures

-The purpose of the innovative non-surgical treatment is to produce new pathways around the blocked arteries in the Ischemic zone of the heart by expanding networks of the tiny blood vessels called collateral that help increase and normalize the blood flow to heart muscle thereby reducing relieving angina.
+The purpose of the innovative non surgical treatment is to produce new pathways around the blocked arteries in Ischemic zone of the heart by expanding networks of the tiny blood vessels called collateral that help increase and normalize the blood flow to heart muscle thereby reducing relieving angina.

 ESMR treatment forms new natural blood vessels which improve the oxygenated blood supply to the affected portion of the heart non- surgically or non-pharmaceutically.
 For this reason it is called Non-invasive or Non- surgical Bypass treatment or NonInvasive Cardiac Angiogenesis therapy (Ni-Cath)